greetingsog/DISA-STIGS-PowerShell-Scripts/README.md

 ## Getting Started
 To use these scripts, your environment must meet the following criteria:
-- OS: Windows 10 or Windows Server 2016+.
+- OS: Windows 10 Pro.
 - PowerShell: Version 5.1 or later.
 - Permissions: Must be executed with Administrative Privileges to modify system-level settings.